 There’s a widely held belief that retirees and empty nesters make a major lifestyle shift at this crossroads in their lives.
 While it’s true that the lack of a work schedule and kids to care for frees up a lot of time, many 55+ adults are not looking at their lives as a matter of the size of their home.
 For them the right size matters.
-Retirees downsize their work, but many are upsizing their homes.
+Retirees may downsize their work, but they also want to "rightsize" their homes.

 A Merrill Lynch study of 3,638 adults—which included 2,192 Baby Boomers—reported that half of pre-retirees who had expected to downsize at retirement didn’t follow through with that vision.
 In fact, 30 percent actually moved to a larger home.